WANTEDSIMON/CI-CD_w_ISS_Windows-server/README.md

 To remove agent we can use:
 .\config remove

+Now on pipline later / now apply Contabo to the Agent and not "Default" as first try

 1. With outh YML - Classic varient
 2. Select Others -> ASP.NET Core -> Apply
 3. Disable TEST as we wont use any